Electric Switches

 Normally Closed (NC)

-A term that refers to a switch that is closed and connected in its normal position.
+Refers to a switch that is closed and connected in its default position.

 Normally Open (NO)

-A term that refers to a switch that is open and disconnected in its normal position.
+Refers to a switch that is open and disconnected in its default position.

 Plain Lever

-A small rigid bar that is attached to a pivot point and is activated by being pushed one way or another.
-Lever switches normally have two or three positions.
+A small rigid bar attached to a pivot point, activated by being pushed in one direction.
+Lever switches typically have two or three positions.

 Plunger

-A type of actuator that is activated with a push or thrust.
+An actuator type that is activated by a push or thrust.

 Pole